So I had a meeting down in London and the last time I been there was over 10 years ago when Shinkai was there for a live interview.

 Went for an expensive room with a view so I could do a time lapse shoot with London's landmark in it too.

 Well, hopefully legs better tomorrow.
-Vivosport says 25495 steps for the day but... it's not really accurate.
-It's more of a video game score.
+Vivosport says 25495 steps for the day which is just about over 12km for the day.